MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/index.md

 app.Tap(c=>c.Button("ValidateButton"));
 ```

-There are two implementations of the `IApp` interface within the UITest framework, one for iOS and one for Android.
+There are two implementations of the `IApp` interface within the Xamarin.UITest framework, one for iOS and one for Android.

 ### Initialize IApp for iOS Applications